 Mango condos is owned by a friendly Canadian expat named Julius.
 He was extremely helpful and patient with all of our questions and emails.

 We rented a two bedroom, one bath, condo on the third floor at Mango condos.
-Inside, the condo was gorgeous, and very similar to the photos on HomeAway or VRBO, though our condo didn’t have a vaulted ceiling.
+Inside, the condo was gorgeous, and very similar to the photos on VRBO, though our condo didn’t have a vaulted ceiling.
 The condo we rented was modern, with granite counter tops and a nice fridge and stove.
 The air conditioning worked perfectly.

 While we were happy with Mango condominiums, there are a few things to be aware of: